-The main difference between the plans is the international data coverage, which comes progressively across the Grow, Pro, and Ultra tiers.
-Also, to get full access to WebSocket, the minimum requirement is the Pro plan.
+The main difference between the plans is the international data coverage, which comes progressively across the Grow, Pro, and Ultra tiers (individual) and Venture, Enterprise (business).
+Also, to get full access to WebSocket, the minimum requirement is the Pro plan (individual) or Venture plan (business).

-Twelve Data offers several subscription tiers: a Basic (Free) plan with limited daily credits, Grow and Pro plans with increasing data access, and Ultra and Enterprise plans for comprehensive market coverage and advanced features.
+Twelve Data offers several subscription tiers: a Basic (Free) plan with limited daily credits, Grow, Pro (individual) and Venture (business) plans with increasing data access, and Ultra (individual) and Enterprise (business) plans for comprehensive market coverage and advanced features.

 The trial is designed to help you get started with API and WebSocket by using the specific symbols from all international markets.